Personal data privacy risks

 P-004393 — A practice in the City of Leicester area

-Miss Y complains the Practice shared her data without her consent.
+Miss Y complained the Practice shared her sensitive personal data without consent and failed to acknowledge her communications or accept responsibility.

 NHS in England